Aegina (mythology): Family

 Though the name Aegina betokens a goat-nymph, such as was Cretan Amalthea, she was given a mainland identity as the daughter of the river-god Asopus and the nymph Metope; of their twelve or twenty daughters, many were ravished by Apollo or Zeus.
 Aegina bore at least two children: Menoetius by Actor, and Aeacus by Zeus, both of whom became kings.
 A certain Damocrateia, who married Menoetius, was also called her daughter by Zeus.

 The mortal son Menoetius was king of Opus, and was counted among the Argonauts.
-His son was Patroclus, Achilles' first cousin once removed through their paternal family connection to Aegina, and his intimate companion.
+His son was Patroclus, Achilles' first cousin once removed through their paternal family connection to Aegina, and his lover.

 The son made immortal, Aeacus, was the king of Aegina, and was known to have contributed help to Poseidon and Apollo in building the walls of Troy.
 Through him, Aegina was the great-grandmother of Achilles, who was son of Peleus, son of Aeacus.

 In one account, Aegina was also called the mother of Sinope by Ares.
 Otherwise, she was usually her sister; both were daughters of Asopus.

 Mythology

-The Abduction of Aegina
+Abduction

-Legend has it that Zeus took the form of an eagle (or a great flame in Ovid's telling) and abducted Aegina, taking her to an island near Attica, then called Oenone; henceforth known by her name.
+According to Apollodorus and Pindar, Aegina was abducted by Zeus, with Ovid adding that he did so in the form of a flame; he then took her to an island near Attica, then called Oenone, henceforth known by her name.
 Aegina's father Asopus chased after them; his search took him to Corinth, where Sisyphus was king.
 Sisyphus, having chanced to see a great bird bearing a maiden away to a nearby island, informed Asopus.
 Though Asopus pursued them, Zeus threw down his thunderbolts sending Asopus back to his own waters.
 Aegina eventually gave birth to her son Aeacus, who became king of the island.